 Recover 1000+ file formats quickly and conveniently.
 The types of files you can recover via AnyRecover include photos, music, videos, emails, documents, archives, and more.

 By using AnyRecover, you can recover your deleted data from recycle bin, digital camera and camcorders, flash drive, hard drive, and memory card.

-You can undelete the files regardless of how they were deleted e.g. hard drive corruption, formatting, sudden deletion, system crash, virus attack, etc.
+You can undelete the files which were deleted due to hard drive corruption, formatting, sudden deletion, system crash, virus attack, etc.

 AnyRecover does not overwrite your existing data when recovering deleted files so it is 100% safe to use.

 Highest data recovery rate and user-friendly software interface.

 Steps to Recover Data from Seagate External Devices:

 Step 1.
 From its home screen, click on the ‘External Device Recovery’ mode.
 This will allow you to recover deleted files from your Seagate external hard drive.

 Step 2.
 Now connect your Seagate external hard drive to PC and select it in AnyRecover.
 Then click the ‘Start’ button to scan the drive.

 Step 3.
 Once the scan is finished, preview the files and select the ones you want to recover.
 Then click Recover button to start the process.